spanichella/ARIES-story-teller/README.md

 ## 2. _StoryTeller_ Tool Description<a name="section2"></a>

+**_StoryTeller_** StoryTeller classify user stories and user reviews content by performing the following steps: (1) processing and splitting the text of user reviews and user stories in sentences; (2) producing a vectorial representation of sentences in user reviews and user stories; (3) automated classification of user reviews and user stories based on machine learning (ML) or Deep learning (DL) strategies.
-**_StoryTeller_** acts as a wrapper and combines both a ML and DL component inside a single executable instance.
+*_StoryTeller_* acts as a wrapper and combines both a ML and DL component inside a single executable instance.
 The set of labeled data sets used to apply to both the ML and DL Pipelines and to evaluate their resulting precision and accuracy values are provide in this repository.

 ![Pipeline Status](https://github.com/spanichella/ARIES-story-teller/actions/workflows/java_ci.yml/badge.svg)